jhpce-jhu/jhpce_mkdocs/docs/slurm/partitions.md

 * PI-owned (accessed only by members of the PI's group)

 ## PI Partitions
 Only submit jobs to these partitions if you are a member of the Primary Investigator's research groups or have been given explicit permission to do so.
 If you are in doubt, ask before submitting.
 Jobs from non-group members will be killed and repeated abuse *will* lead to repercussions.

+## Public Partitions

+Partitions shared, interactive, and gpu are considered public and available to all.

+All user are permitted to submit jobs to them.
+The shared queue provides low-priority access to unused capacity throughout the cluster.
+Capacity on the shared queue is provided on a strictly “as-available” basis and serves two purposes.
+First it provides surge capacity to stakeholders who temporarily need more compute capacity than they own, and second, it gives provides non-stakeholders access to computing capacity.
+Scheduling polices attempt to harvest unused capacity as efficiently as possible while mitigating the impact on the rights of stakeholders to use their resources.
+The service center does not guarantee that stakeholders will provide sufficient excess capacity to meet non-stakeholders needs, however in practice the cluster is rarely operating at full capacity so there is usually ample computing capacity on the shared queue.

 ## Getting Info About Partitions